julievrnt/easi-gui/docs/source/maps.rst

 .. figure:: fig/maps/constantmap.png
   :alt: ConstantMap

-  This Constant Map node declares three dimensions lambda, mu and rho that have respectively the values 1, 2 and 3.
+  This **Constant Map** node declares three dimensions lambda, mu and rho that have respectively the values 1, 2 and 3.

-The dimension's name needs to be written in the text field and its corresponding value in the spin box of the same row.
+The dimension's name needs to be written in the text field and its corresponding value in the box next to it.

 The + button adds new dimension rows to the map, while the - button removes the dimension of the button's row.

 Identity Map Node
 -----------------

 This node implements `IdentityMap <https://easyinit.readthedocs.io/en/latest/maps.html#identitymap>`_ of easi.
-It does nothing in particular (same as the Any node).
+It does nothing in particular (same as the **Any** node).

 .. figure:: fig/maps/identitymap.png
   :alt: IdentityMap